openspending/community.openspending.org/resources/wg/index.md

 ### Possible activities (to be reviewed)

 * Contributing to / providing feedback on  a Spending Data Manual - A wiki-like, community driven manual on acquiring, working with, publishing and archiving spending data, (building on and referencing other works e.g. World Bank's work on budget classifications)
 * Keeping their eye-out for new and interesting initiatives springing up around spending and budget data and invite new members to join the discussion
-* Help to build up a registry of spending datasets by adding to the [OpenSpending group on theDataHub](http://thedatahub.org/group/openspending)
+* Help to build up a registry of spending datasets by adding to the [OpenSpending group on the DataHub](http://thedatahub.org/group/openspending)
 * Writing blog updates on new developments e.g. new datasets becoming available, updates to laws in your country affecting spending data, new tools to work with, share and collaborate on data
 * Considering possibilities for a Spending Data Camp, most likely at or around OGDCamp 2012 with hands-on sessions on licensing, working with and publishing data, aimed at CSOs from around the world.
 * ERDF collection.